nektos/act/README.md

 ## Building from source

 * Install Go tools 1.11.4+ - (https://golang.org/doc/install)
+* Ensure you have an accessible Docker daemon - either local, Docker for Mac or Docker for Windows
 * Clone this repo `git clone git@github.com:nektos/act.git`
 * Run unit tests with `make check`
 * Build and install: `make install`